Mozpacers/Contributing-Guidelines/css.md

 ## Formatting

 - Use hex color codes (#5C8FB3) unless using rgba().
-- When possible, use full hex values.
+- Always use full hex codes using upper case letters.
-- Use upper case letters when declaring hex codes.
 - Don't specify units for 0 values.
 - Avoid cascading selectors that are more than 3 selectors long.
 - Avoid unnecessary cascading selectors.